NERDSITU/researchproject-template/README.md

 ├── environment.yml         <- Environment file to set up the environment using conda/mamba
 └── requirements.txt        <- Requirements file to set up the environment using pip
 ```

+## Credits

+Please cite as: AUTHOR1, AUTHOR2, and AUTHOR3, PROJECTNAME, JOURNAL, DOIURL

+Development of PROJECTNAME was supported by FUNDER.